Nigel Dunnett: Olympic Gold Meadows

 At the Queen Elizabeth Olympic Park in London (2012), Dunnett co-designed large wildflower meadows and naturalistic planting schemes with James Hitchmough and garden designer Sarah Price.
-The Guardian noted their role in transforming perceptions of ecological planting in public landscapes and described them as "a blaze of colour and biodiversity, timed to perfection for the opening ceremony."
+The Guardian noted their role in transforming perceptions of ecological planting in public landscapes and described them as "a blaze of colour and biodiversity, timed to perfection for the opening ceremony".

-The project received international coverage in TIME magazine emphasised visual impact, positive public response and ecological significance.
+The project received international coverage; TIME magazine emphasised visual impact, positive public response and ecological significance.
 Sonia van Gilder Cooke stated, "Olympic spectators can't stop taking pictures of them.
 Passersby point when they see them.
 They've even generated fan mail.
 They're British wildflowers, and they are earning golden reviews at Olympic Park."

-The scheme has since been credited with influencing approaches to urban planting in Britain and abroad.
+The scheme has since been credited with influencing approaches to urban planting in Britain and elsewhere.

 Grey to Green Project

-The Grey to Green EU-funded project in Sheffield (2016–2020) was developed after the city’s 2007 floods, converting 1.6 km of former highways into Europe’s largest retrofitted sustainable drainage scheme.
-The planting design by Nigel Dunnett working with Zac Tudor of Sheffield City Council and Robert Bray Associates as adviser on the sustainable urban drainage, it combines flood mitigation with biodiversity and public realm improvements.
+The Grey to Green EU-funded project in Sheffield (2016–2020) was developed after the city's 2007 floods, converting 1.6 km of former highways into Europe’s largest retrofitted sustainable drainage scheme.
+The planting design, by Nigel Dunnett working with Zac Tudor of Sheffield City Council and Robert Bray Associates as adviser on the sustainable urban drainage, combines flood mitigation with biodiversity and public realm improvements.

 The project was awarded the CIRIA Inaugural Awards overall winner.
-It was praised as a “national green champion” at the Green Apple Awards and cited by the EU Climate-ADAPT as “a climate adaptation exemplar.” and the CEEQUAL’s “Most Outstanding Achievement" in 2016.
+It was praised as a "national green champion" at the Green Apple Awards and cited by the EU Climate-ADAPT as "a climate adaptation exemplar". and the CEEQUAL's "Most Outstanding Achievement" in 2016.